arthurdejong/python-stdnum/docs/index.rst

    :mod:`an exception <.exceptions>` is raised that indicates the type of error.

+   :raises ValidationError: When the specified number is invalid
+   :returns:  str -- A compact (canonical) representation of the number

 .. function:: module.is_valid(number)

    Return either ``True`` or ``False`` depending on whether the passed number is in any supported and valid form and passes all embedded checks of the number.
 This function should never raise an exception.

+   :returns: bool -- ``True`` if validated, ``False`` otherwise

 .. function:: module.compact(number)